-STRUTS AND SHOCKSSHocks and Struts
+STRUTS AND SHOCKS

 Struts and shocks are used for ride control in the suspension system of a vehicle.
 They are designed to dampen the movement of the vehicle suspension as it reacts to changes in road surface.
 Shock absorbers are used with conventional coil spring, leaf spring or torsion bar suspension systems.
 Shocks serve to control the rebound action of the springs or torsion bars.
 Shock absorbers contain a large piston rod, hydraulic oil and a control valve.
 When the shock absorber compresses, the piston rod tries to force the hydraulic oil through an orifice in the control valve.
 The diameter of the orifice controls the stiffness of the shock absorber.
 A larger diameter orifice would provide a softer ride feel.
 Oil is drawn back into the piston area as the shock rebounds.